 2. Body aches

-Coughing, sneezing, runny nose, and feel like you got hit by a train?
-Yup, you guessed it.
-That’s a classic symptom of the common cold.
-It’s completely normal (within the scope of illness) to feel this way, though we understand it’s not any fun.
+Are you coughing, sneezing, constantly wiping your runny nose, and feel like you got hit by a train?
+That last one is a classic symptom of the common cold.
+If your body aches it’s completely normal (within the scope of illness) to feel this way, though it’s not any fun.

 Sometimes a warm bath with Epsom salt can help ease the pain, as can anti-inflammatory medications like ibuprofen or acetaminophen.
 You may have some luck with an anti-histamine, as they are partly responsible for the aches (your system’s natural histamines make the pain receptors in your body get weird).

 If all else fails, distract yourself with something you enjoy.
 Even if it’s binging on Netflix (we won’t judge you).
 When you partake in an activity you enjoy, your mind rewards itself with dopamine (a natural pain reliever).
-If you’ve got a cold you need the rest anyway!
+If you have a cold you need the rest anyway!

 3. Recovery time